bredele/salute/README.md

 })
 ```

-Salute automatically know which type of data you want to send through the response and set the appropriate content type.
+Salute automatically know which type of data you want to send through the response and set the appropriate content type (text/plain for promises and streams).
 However, you can set the response header with a content type of your choice:

 ```js
 salute(fn, 'csv')